The 7 players Chelsea signed along with N’Golo Kante – & how they fared

 Castillo made the move to Stamford Bridge in the summer of 2016 after spending seven years in Ajax’s esteemed academy.

-Still only 21, the defender is one of many players to have been repeatedly sent out on loan by the club over the last few campaigns, most recently making 17 appearances with ADO Den Haag in the Eredivisie.
+Still only 22, the defender is one of many players to have been repeatedly sent out on loan by the club over the last few campaigns, most recently with Birmingham City and Charlton Athletic in 2021-22.

 Hopes for Batshuayi were high when the Blues threw £33million the way of Marseille for his services, but the Belgian striker struggled for game time under Conte.